top of page

 Oluwatosin Adebiyi

-Dr. Oluwatosin Adebiyi, a Psychiatry Resident at UCSF, is passionate about revolutionizing mental health care systems, particularly for adolescents.
+Dr. Adebiyi, a Psychiatry Resident at UCSF, is passionate about revolutionizing mental health care systems, particularly for adolescents.
 With a unique background spanning psychiatry, public health, and art, she brings a holistic perspective to healing.
 Dr. Adebiyi's work focuses on integrating health equity principles, whole person healing approaches, and ancestral wisdom to develop innovative care models.
 Her mission is to address the complex mental health needs of young people in our rapidly evolving world, striving to create more effective and equitable systems of care.

 Headshot of Oluwatosin Adebiyi